rooch-network/rooch/sdk/typescript/rooch-sdk-kit/README.md

   making it easy to load any information needed for your dApp.
 - **Automatic Wallet State Management:** rooch-sdk-kit removes the complexity of state management related to wallet connections.
 You can focus on building your dApp.
-- **Supports wallets:** bitcoin: unisat,okx. eth: matamask.
+- **Supports wallets:** bitcoin: unisat, okx. eth: matamask.
 All support wallets are supported rooch chain.
 - **Flexible:** rooch-sdk-kit ships lower level hooks that you can use to build your own custom components.

 ## Installation